 It is never too early to plan for the unexpected.
 Your patient advocate plays a vital role in your estate plan.It allows a loved one to assist you with your health care decisions if you are unable to make them yourself.
 Incapacity can arise from a number of different causes.
 Sudden illness, injury, an accident, and advanced age can all lead to incapacity.
 Creating a medical power of attorney now ensures you are protected and prepared for the future.

 A medical power of attorney is a document that you sign which appoints a specific person to help you with medical decisions.
 This includes funeral and burial arrangements.
 In Michigan, it is called a health care surrogate.
 Your medical power of attorney along with your living comprise your advanced directives.

 A patient advocate is the name given to a health care power of attorney in Michigan.
 Other names include health care power of attorney, health care proxie, and durable power of attorney for health care.

 Do I Need A Patient Advocate?

-Your patient advocate plays a vital role in your estate plan.
 Life is unpredictable and you do not know if you will ever be put into a position where you will not be able to make these decisions.
 Without a medical power of attorney in place, the important decisions necessary for your health and well-being or that of your family can be left to the courts.
-Our estate planning attorney can show you how to create a patient advocate tailored to your specific needs.
+We can show you how to create a patient advocate designed to your particular needs.

 Requirements For A Patient Advocate